#credit_card #credit_score | Read More: Credit Card Blogs | Credit Score Blogs

 Eligibility for Credit Cards with Poor Credit in India

-In India, eligibility for credit cards for poor credit varies by bank and card issuer.
+In India, the eligibility for credit cards with poor credit varies depending on the bank and card issuer.
 While the exact requirements depend on the issuer, most institutions will look at factors such as your income, employment status, and existing debts when evaluating your application.

 General Eligibility Criteria: